Tuesday, May 27, 2025

 The wreck of the Wright 1904 Flyer at the end of the 31st flight at Huffman Prairie outside Dayton, Ohio.
 Orville Wright was the pilot flying a total distance of 432 feet.
 The Flyer struck the ground with its front rudder, breaking the support.

-showing the date to be August 16, 1904.
+The date is show to be August 16, 1904.
 It says:

 Aug 16th